Morarano Gare

-7 fokontany (villages) belong to the commune that are:
+7 fokontany (villages) belong to the municipality that are:

-Marovoay, Morarano Gare, AmbohidrayMarofody, Androfia and Sakalava.
+Marovoay, Morarano Gare, Ambohidray, Marofody, Androfia, Ambohibolakely and Sakalava.

+In the west flows the Mangoro River over 25 km at the limits of the municipality.

 Primary and junior level secondary education are available in town.
 The majority 98% of the population of the commune are farmers.
 The most important crop is rice, while other important products are cassava and sweet potatoes.
 Industry and services provide both employment for 1% of the population.

 Transport

 The town is situated at 30 km from Moramanga on the RN44 and the railway line Moramanga – Ambatondrazaka (MLA: Moramanga-Lac-Alaotra).

+Mining

+The Ambatovy mine, a large nickel and cobalt mine, is partly located in this municipality.